mmeyer2k/dcrypt/README.md

 ```

 ### AES-256-CBC Encryption
-CBC mode is better for some usages since it uses padding.
+CBC mode is better for some usages since it uses padding and therefore leaks less information about plaintext length.

 ```php
 $encrypted = \Dcrypt\AesCbc::encrypt($plaintext, $password);